renpy/renpy/sphinx/source/atl.rst

   number of seconds has elapsed.
 (0 seconds means to call the function as soon as possible.)
 If the function returns None, control will pass to the next ATL statement.
-If the list of functions is used and some functions return a number, the minimal number is used.
+If the list of functions is used and some functions return a number, the minimum number is used.

 This function should not have side effects other than changing the Transform object in the first argument, and may be